About the Spider Recording Scheme

 Organisation of the Scheme.
 The British Arachnological Society administers the scheme.
 Membership of the British Arachnological Society is not essential for a recorder in the scheme, but is strongly recommended.
 There is a National Organiser who is supported by the British Arachnological Society and a number of Area Organisers, each of whom is responsible for one or more vice counties.

-Data may also be provided as an Excel file in suitable format, but this is not a preferred route, because of the complications this causes in ensuring consistency, validation and the recording of phase 2 ecological information, a priority for the Recording Scheme.
+Data may also be provided as an Excel file in suitable format, but this is not a preferred route, because of the complications this causes in ensuring consistency, validation and in particular the recording of phase 2 autecological information, a priority for the Recording Scheme and one of the reasons our data are so useful.
+A template Excel file is available from the Recording spiders page.